 1. What’s the earliest you should ask for a review after the wedding?

-When you reach out to your couple asking them for a review, take the time to craft a personalized message to them.
-Mention specific moments that you had together with your clients that they loved (like, “I loved how we even got your uncle to dance” or “I’m so glad we were able to create a menu that honored both of your family backgrounds”).
-Giving them something specific to recall may help relieve them of writers block.
+The best way to get a personalized review is to make a personalized ask.
+So, when you sit down to make the request, take some time to craft a message that is personalized to them.
+Mention specific moments that you had together with your clients that they loved (for example, “I loved how we even got your uncle to dance” or “I’m so glad we were able to create a menu that honored both of your family’s backgrounds”) because giving them something specific to recall may help relieve any writer’s block.
 Plus, it should encourage them to leave a more meaningful response!
-End your email by requesting that they leave you a review (rather than asking).
-For example, you might say something like, “When you have a moment, please leave me/us a review on TheKnot.com about your experience.
+End your email by requesting that they leave you a review (rather than asking or telling).
+For example, “When you have a moment, please leave me/us a review on TheKnot.com about your experience.
 You can help us win Best of Weddings for the 3rd year in a row!”
-Then sign off with your first name!

 5. Can I rearrange my reviews?
 How?

 Yes!
 You can pin your favorite review to the top of your reviews list on The Knot when you become a member.
 And, on WeddingWire, you can also pin 1 review to the top of your reviews list.
 So, if you have a review or two that you’re particularly proud of because they mention specific moments and name check you and the team, you can add those to the top of the page so that couples read it first.
 Just make sure the reviews you pin to the top aren’t too old—because recency matters when it comes to reviews.
 If you have one from a year or two ago, that’s okay but make sure the other two are from the last 12 months.

 6. Should we be collecting reviews on both The Knot and WeddingWire or just one?

 Yes!
 WeddingWire and The Knot are two separate sites and provide two separate experiences for couples planning their weddings.
 That’s why it’s so important to make sure you’re asking your clients for unique reviews on both sites.

 7. Is it a problem if couples just cut and paste the same review onto multiple sites?